Event Studies in Excel

 6. By deducting these expected returns from the actual returns of the firm's stock throughout the event window, you will receive the abnormal returns.

 7. Dividing the abnormal returns through the root mean square error (i.e., the Steyx-value) will yield the t-values you need for significance testing.

 For a hands-on example of what these steps imply, you may want to watch this excellent (third party) YouTube-video:

 As the video implicitly conveys, event studies with larger numbers of events (or firms and indices) are very tedious to implement in Excel.
 While you may automatize some parts of the process (i.e., the re-location of the estimation and event windows) using the Excel formulas countif and offset and iterate through your events by means of VBA, larger analyses require significant time - also for the recalculation of formulas Excel needs to perform per iteration (you have to assign some idle/sleep-time for this recalculation step in your macro to prevent errors).
-For initial guidance on how to use these formulas, please kindly refer to Benninga (2008) and the book's accompanying CD.
+For initial guidance on how to use these formulas, please kindly refer to Benninga (2008).

 Benninga, S. 2008.
 Financial modeling (3 ed.).
 Boston, MA: MIT Press.